k-kahora/Maml/README.md

 - [ ] Make every failswith return a Result instead of a runtime error return an error object using Result by Ocaml

 #### future plans
+- STEP 1: Finish the compiler and interpreter as well as a useful cmdline utility to use both (repl, ast outpus, bytecode output)
+- STEP 2: Website with lang info as well as breif tutorial
+- STEP 3: AST visualizer
+- STEP 4: Bytecode visualizer

 * Add less than or equal to and greater than respectively
 * Make the langugage installable on Nix systems via the flake in your github